opitzconsulting/uitest.js/README.md

 instrument that page and the javascript in that page (e.g. add additional scripts at the end of the document, ...) and execute actions on that page.

-uitest.js can be used standalone or with any testframework.
+uitest.js can be used standalone or with any test framework.
 However, there is also some syntactic sugar so that it integrates more easily into test frameworks.